KEY FACTS

 1. Over the course of their entire lives, 29.1% of U.S. adults (18 and older) have met criteria for an alcohol use disorder, and 9.9% met criteria for another drug use disorder (e.g., opioid, cocaine, or marijuana use disorder).

-2. In the past 12 months only – corresponding with “current” substance use disorder – 13.9% of U.S. adults met criteria for an alcohol use disorder, and 3.9% for another drug use disorder.
+2. In the past 12 months only – corresponding with “current” substance use disorder – 10.5% of Americans aged 12 or older (29.5 million) met criteria for an alcohol use disorder and 9.7% (27.2 million) met criteria for atleast one drug use disorder over the past year.

 3. For adolescents 12-17 years old, 5.0% met criteria for DSM-IV alcohol or other drug use disorder in the past 12 months.